andreyorst/tagbar.kak/README.md

 plugin [tagbar][1].
 It uses [ctags][2] to  generate tags for current buffer, and [readtags][3] to display them.

-Tagbar.kak doesn't display  your project structure, but  current file structure, providing ability to jump to the definition of the tags in current file.
+**tagbar.kak** doesn't display  your project structure, but  current file structure, providing ability to jump to the definition of the tags in current file.

 ## Installation